 Selling, General and Administrative Expenses.
 Selling, general and administrative expenses consist primarily of commissions paid to independent sales representatives, salaries, stock-based compensation and related expenses for personnel engaged in sales, marketing, administrative, finance and human resources activities, professional fees, costs associated with the promotion of our products and other corporate expenses.
 We expect that our sales and marketing expenses will increase in absolute dollars in future periods as we continue to grow and expand our sales force but that, to the extent our revenues increase in future periods, these expenses will generally decline as a percentage of net revenues.
 We also expect that, in support of our anticipated growth, general and administrative expenses will continue to increase in absolute dollars for the foreseeable future.
 General and administrative expenses increased significantly in fiscal 2012, primarily as a result of substantial legal expenses related to our pending patent infringement and antitrust litigation with Cypress Semiconductor Corporation.
-These expenses were substantially reduced during the six months ended September 30, 2012 while the issuance of the initial determination in the ITC proceeding was pending.
-However, legal expenses related to the ITC proceeding may increase during the quarter ending December 31, 2012, depending on the nature and extent of any challenge to Judge Bullock's initial determination, and these expenses may again become substantial in future quarters if the patent litigation continues.
-Additionally, on July 6, 2012, the United States District Court for the Northern District of California issued its decision upholding the sufficiency of the claims asserted by us in our antitrust complaint against Cypress.
-The complaint, filed on July 22, 2011, charges Cypress with conducting an unlawful combination and conspiracy, by and through the QDR Consortium, to exclude us and other competitors from the market for high-performance SRAM devices known as fast synchronous Quad Data Rate (or QDR) SRAMs and Double Data Rate (or DDR) SRAMs.
-The decision in our favor will allow us to pursue pre-trial discovery on all of the antitrust claims alleged in our complaint.
-Accordingly, we are likely to incur substantial legal expenses pursuing our antitrust claims against Cypress Semiconductor Corporation over the next one to two years.
+These expenses have varied significantly from quarter to quarter, depending on the relative level of activity in the litigation.
+They were substantially reduced during the six months ended September 30, 2012 while the issuance of the initial determination in the ITC proceeding was pending, although they increased again in the quarter ended December 21, 2012 as the parties filed and responded to petitions for review of the initial determination, which was issued on October 25, 2012.
+Legal expenses related to the patent litigation may again become substantial in future quarters, depending on the final outcome of the ITC proceeding, any court appeals of that outcome and whether Cypress chooses to proceed with other patent litigation that has been stayed during the ITC proceeding.
+Whatever the outcome of the patent litigation with Cypress, we expect to continue to incur additional legal expenses as we pursue our pending antitrust lawsuit against Cypress, and these expenses may be substantial during some quarters over the next one to two vears.